 – Fairly select employees and assign those affected as ‘furloughed workers,’ and notify them of this change.
 Changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation.

-– Submit information to HMRC about the furloughed employees that have been identified and their earnings through a new online portal (HMRC will set out further details on the information required shortly).
+– Submit information to HMRC about the furloughed employees that have been identified and their earnings through HMRC’s new claim form (accessed by clicking on the ‘claim now’ button at this link).

 Employers should also: